etcinit/enclosure-website/documentation.md

 Additionally, Enclosure provides other utility components such as an extended container with support for Service Providers and automated Bootstrapper.

+### Seeing is better than reading (sometimes):

+Check out the example project for a near comprehensive use of all the features in Enclosure.
+The project is located under the `example/` directory.
+Please note that this project is written in EcmaScript 6 (ES6).

+You can find the source here: [https://github.com/etcinit/enclosure/tree/master/example](https://github.com/etcinit/enclosure/tree/master/example)

 ### Components

 - **Bootstrapper Component:** The bootstrapper component is capable of setting up a container, an application, service providers, and a loader with a single method call.